Ebazhanov/linkedin-skill-assessments-quizzes/cybersecurity/cybersecurity-quiz.md

 - [ ] 3
 - [ ] 4

 #### Q108.
-Which option will not actively identify a secuirty incident?
+Which option will not actively identify a security incident?

 - [ ] Extended Detection and Response (XDR)
 - [x] Cloud Security Posture Management (CSPM)